 Find One End of the Wire

 Using an Induction Antenna

-Buy or rent a wire locator.
-These devices are available from electrical equipment suppliers; some home-improvement stores may also rent them.
+You can buy or rent a DIY underground wire locator.
+These devices are available from electrical equipment suppliers; some home-improvement stores may also offer buried cable detector rentals.
 There are a wide variety of such devices available, from basic units that will beep when close to a wire to advanced units that can find nicks and breaks in the wire.